 Mega Man X

 The Mega Man series sits comfortably in a soft spot in my heart.
 I remember it as one of the very first times I picked up a controller.
 On the Super NES Mega Man made his appearance in 16-bit graciously in this beautifully crafted adventure.
 Equipped with your arm cannon and unique weapon upgrades you’ll find yourself blasting your way through challenging levels and facing off against deadly bosses.
 Mega Man titles upped the ante when it comes to difficulty but leave players feeling a true sense of accomplishment and gratification at the end of yet another outstanding SNES title.

 Final Fantasy VI (Final Fantasy III in North America)

 The sixth instalment of one of the most popular game franchises on the market, this turn-based RPG is hands down one of the deepest games on the Super Nintendo.
 While known as Final Fantasy III when released in North America, the Final Fantasy series takes players on a long, emotional ride while putting the player’s grasp into the most amount of permanent playable characters in any Final Fantasy game to date at 14.
 A Final Fantasy game will make the cut for the Super NES emulator and there’s no reason it shouldn’t be this gem.

 Zombies Ate My Neighbors

-Zombie slashers have been a huge part in much of the gaming world for the past decade.
+Zombie slashers have been a huge part of the gaming world for the past decade.
 There’s something special about ripping through hordes of brain-craving, undead walkers, something utterly satisfying.
 It’s no wonder the final game to round-up the list covers just that.
-Zombies Ate My Neighbors is an adventure/zombie slasher using everyday items and tools as weapons saving your otherwise hapless neighbors against the decaying mayhem.
+Zombies Ate My Neighbors is an adventure/zombie slasher using everyday items and tools as weapons saving your otherwise hapless neighbours against the decaying mayhem.
 Including one of the world’s first zombie survival games would definitely help keep a variety of games on the SNES mini.